Listening first

 Welcoming communities.
 Stronger tourism.

-Tourism thrives when communities are true partners.
-Twice a year, we measure resident sentiment to understand opinions and guide Alberta’s tourism strategy.
-This feedback shapes development that benefits locals, respects community values, and creates authentic visitor experiences.
+Tourism grows strongest when communities are part of the journey.
+Twice a year, we measure resident sentiment to better understand perspectives and help guide tourism development across Alberta.
+This feedback helps shape experiences and investments that support communities, reflect local values, and create meaningful visitor experiences

-66% of Albertans believe tourism is important to their local community
+75% of Albertans believe tourism is important to their local community, up from 66% last year.

-Over the past four years, this positive sentiment has remained resilient despite economic fluctuations, environmental challenges, and political changes.
+Over the past five years, positive resident sentiment toward tourism has remained stable and continues to grow, even amid economic fluctuations, environmental challenges, and policy shifts.

-More Albertans recognize tourism’s value to their communities
+Albertans recognize the value tourism brings to their communities.

 Our report at a glance